LorenaMalagonJ/LorenaMalagonJ/README.md

 💼 **Professional Experience**
 - **Team Leadership**: I have worked leading teams and supervising tasks in various projects.
 I was a **Site Supervisor** at Hardbody gyms in Bogotá, now known as **Athletic Gym**, where I managed teams and optimized operational processes.
-- I’ve developed a solid foundation in business through academic projects, internships, and collaborations with peers, learning to connect data with actionable strategies.

 🏆 **Leadership & Involvement**
 - **Active participant in student clubs**, where I engage with like-minded individuals who are passionate about innovation and collaboration.